nfeagh/react-flask-app/inbox/email_11.md

+### I reckon we will remove this so ignore this email.

 Hi Team,

 We thought it'd be a great idea to be able to randomly generate a recommended movie to the user!
 A way to expand their horizons...
 What if there is a randomize button